Hometown Hockey: History

 The games and tour contributed to an effort by Rogers to improve its public image, particularly under CEO Guy Laurence, by associating itself with the sport of hockey at a local level.
 MacLean characterized Hometown Hockey as an extension of Hockey Day in Canada and the Kraft Hockeyville competition—highlighting grassroots hockey throughout the country on a weekly basis.
 He also felt that the original Sunday night timeslot was "a good hockey night", believing that it could be "[a] family-forward way of doing the show to get the kids involved.
 Families can have it on while they get ready for school or work Sunday night.
 For me, after 27 years, honestly, what’s wrong with doing something different?"
-The games also sought to emulate the success of ESPN's College GameDay, and NBC's Sunday Night Football—which originally aired Sundays against Hometown Hockey during the National Football League season.
+The games also sought to emulate the success of ESPN's College GameDay—a traveling pre-game show for ESPN's college football broadcasts, and NBC's Sunday Night Football—which originally aired Sundays against Hometown Hockey during the National Football League season.

 The games were carried by Citytv during its inaugural season (with London, Ontario as its inaugural city), although infrequently moved to Sportsnet in the event of scheduling conflicts.
 Beginning in the 2015–16 season, Hometown Hockey moved exclusively to Sportsnet; Moore explained that introducing Hometown Hockey on Citytv was intended to incubate the brand, but that airing it on Sportsnet had made sense from an economic standpoint due to its status as a pay channel, and enabled Citytv to return to entertainment programming on Sundays.

 On March 8, 2020, in recognition of International Women's Day, the Hometown Hockey game that night featured the first all-female broadcast team in NHL history—with play-by-play commentator Leah Hextall, analyst Cassie Campbell-Pascall, and sideline reporter Christine Simpson.
 Women also served as the executive producer, game producer and director for the telecast.

 Due to the COVID-19 pandemic, the Hometown Hockey games and tour were suspended for the 2020–21 NHL season.
 Two Sunday night Ottawa Senators games (one against the Montreal Canadiens and one against the Toronto Maple Leafs) were produced nationally under the NHL on Sportsnet banner in lieu of regional rightsholder TSN.
 A branded segment and virtual audience was featured during Hockey Night in Canada.

 Beginning with the 2021–22 season, Hometown Hockey broadcasts were moved to Monday nights.
 Due to the reinstatement of COVID-19 restrictions nationwide due to Omicron variant, the tour was suspended from December 2021 until March 2022.

 On June 28, 2022, Rogers cancelled Hometown Hockey after eight seasons; the games were replaced with Rogers Monday Night Hockey the following season.
 MacLean remains with Sportsnet to host Hockey Night.